norestzone/Readahead/readme.md

 ## User Experience

-User creates an account where they are then able to log in and are directed to their user profile.
+A user creates an account where they are able to log in and are then directed to their user profile.

+While on their profile page a user can utilize the Find a Book feature by entering search terms that include isbn, title, author, or publisher.
+Once the search is submitted, results are shown and a user is able to select a title to view individual book details.

+Within an individual book's details, a user can add the title to their profile by choosing Currently Reading, Add to Reading List, and Add to Favorites.
+The user is also able to create, edit, and delete their comment(s) on the book and read what other users have to say.
 <br>
 <br>